 For Today's Class, please open the correct document:

-Lukens - Google Drive Document - Spring B - 1 pm
+Lukens - Google Drive Document - Fall A - 1 pm

 Sometimes choosing a topic to write about can be difficult.
 Points of View Reference can help you find topics and offer basic information on both sides of the issue.